Discover the career path of Cillian Murphy, from the first major opportunity to industry-changing achievements.

 In 1998, Cillian Murphy starred in Shakespeare's Much Ado About Nothing.

-Back in 1999, Garry Hynes directed Cillian Murphy in the theatre productions of Juno and the Paycock.
+In 1999, Cillian Murphy acted in theatre productions of Juno and the Paycock.

 In 2000, Cillian Murphy appeared in the short film Filleann an Feall.

-In 2001, Cillian Murphy appeared in the film On the Edge, the short film Watchmen, the film adaption of Disco Pigs, and the BBC television mini-series adaptation of The Way We Live Now.
-He also moved from Cork to Dublin and then to London.
+In 2001, Cillian Murphy appeared in the independent film On the Edge, the short film Watchmen and reprised his role for the film adaption of Disco Pigs, and appeared in the BBC television mini-series adaptation of The Way We Live Now.
+He relocated from Cork to London in 2001.

 In 2001, Cillian Murphy reprised his role in the screen adaptation of Disco Pigs.

-In 2002, Cillian Murphy starred as Adam in a theatre production of Neil LaBute's The Shape of Things at the Gate Theatre in Dublin, receiving praise for his performance.
+In 2002, Cillian Murphy starred as Adam in a theatre production of Neil LaBute's The Shape of Things at the Gate Theatre in Dublin.
+His performance was praised for its subtlety and intelligence.

 In 2002, Cillian Murphy starred in the horror film 28 Days Later.